CodesBySanjay/Week01-CoreProgramming/README.md

 ## Overview

 Week 1 is all about mastering the **core building blocks of Java**.
-By the end of this week, you’ll understand Java's syntax, control structures, data types, and how to organize code using methods.
+By the end of this week, we'll understand Java's syntax, control structures, data types, and how to organize code using methods.

 ---